HifiMule/HifiMule/README.md

 <h1 align="center">HifiMule</h1>

 <p align="center">
-  Sync your open source media server library to portable devices — DAPs, iPods with Rockbox, USB players, and more.
+  Play music from your open source media servers and sync your library to portable devices — DAPs, iPods with Rockbox, USB players, and more.
 </p>

 ---

 HifiMule is a desktop application that bridges open source media servers and portable music players — from legacy mass-storage MP3 players to modern DAPs, MTP phones, and Garmin smartwatches.
 It supports [Jellyfin](https://jellyfin.org/) and Subsonic-compatible servers such as [Navidrome](https://www.navidrome.org/), and can manage several servers at once.
-Browse your library, pick what you want (or let auto-fill do it for you), and sync it to your device with delta transfers and resume support.
+Browse your library, listen directly on your computer, preview tracks, and manage your playback queue.
+Pick what you want (or let auto-fill do it for you) and sync it to your device with delta transfers and resume support.
 Runs on Windows and macOS.

 ## Features

 - **Multi-server hub** — Connect several media servers (any mix of Jellyfin, Subsonic, and Navidrome), name them, give them custom icons, and switch with a click.
 Your basket can hold music from multiple servers at once, syncing each item back to where it came from.
 - **Rich library browsing** — Nine browse modes: Artists, Albums, Playlists, Tracks, Genres, Recently Added, Frequently Played, Recently Played, and Favorites.
 Switch between grid and list views with an A–Z jump strip for large collections.
+- **Built-in audio playback** — Play albums directly from your media server on your computer, with pause/resume, previous/next, seeking, and audio output selection.
+- **Track previews** — Preview a track while browsing, then return to your listening session.
+- **Playback queue** — Add tracks to the queue, view listening history and upcoming tracks, and reorder or remove upcoming tracks.
 - **Multi-select** — Tick checkboxes (or Ctrl/Cmd-click and Shift-click for ranges) to add many items to your basket or a playlist in one action.
 - **Playlist editing** — Create, rename, delete, and reorder playlists; add or remove tracks; or turn your basket into a new playlist.
 Works on Jellyfin and Subsonic/Navidrome.
 - **Auto-fill** — Automatically fill a device to a size or duration budget from your library, favorites, history, or playlists — with ordering rules, genre filters, quality/version preferences, and discovery mechanics (rarity, pity, context windows).